-Last night there was no sleep to be had; I simply could not shut my mind up.
+Luckily for my kids, they aren't around today because I could not get to sleep last night.
+Although I started meditating in the morning this month, my mind would not shut up.
 You know that feeling when you wake up like a shot, mind alert, heart pounding?
-It’s not unusual for me, but it is annoying and all encompassing.
+It’s not that unusual for me, but it is annoying and all encompassing.
 It’s anxiety.

 The whirring of your brain, the endless berating thoughts, the scanning of all I did or said that day.
 Was that ok?
 Did I do anything stupid?
 Oh my god, how could I have done, said, thought, written that?
 A never-ending loop, whipping around in my head, winding me up faster and faster like a spinning top.